gura-conf/gura/gura.md

 Violets are blue"""
 ```

-TOML parsers should feel free to normalize newline to whatever makes sense for their platform.
+Gura parsers should feel free to normalize newline to whatever makes sense for their platform.

 ```yaml
 # On a Unix system, the above multi-line string will most likely be the same as: